hasan-rakibul/hasan-rakibul.github.io/content/blogs/personal-note-git-Linux-etc-commands.md

 - `jupyter server --generate-config` will generate `jupyter_server_config.py` in `~/.jupyter/` directory
 - Uncomment/write `c.ServerApp.root_dir = </your/preferred/directory/>`

-## Acees remote instance from VS Code
+## VS Code not finding virtual environment
-[This thread](https://forum.access-hive.org.au/t/working-with-jupyter-notebooks-on-gadi-are-via-vs-code/461/2) mentions access ARE instance from VS Code.
-In addition:

-- If it's a JupyterLab session, I can directly use it in VS Code.
-If not, I can create jupyter session there and use it.
+- As discussed in [this answer](https://stackoverflow.com/a/68169595), I need to go 'Select Interpreter' and can select the virtual environment through the file explorer.